The National Broadband Network's (NBN) FTTP upgrade rollout is well underway in Australia, but what does that mean for you as a consumer?

 How to upgrade your NBN at a cost

-If your premises isn’t yet in the areas selected for a free NBN upgrade but you’re desperate to get those sweet, sweet 100Mbps+ download speeds, you are still able to apply to pay for an upgrade.
+If your premises isn’t yet in the suburbs selected for the free NBN FTTP upgrade but you’re desperate to get those sweet, sweet 100Mbps+ download speeds, you are still able to apply to pay for an upgrade.
 This can be done through what the NBN calls the Technology Choice Program.